 How It’s Made: In Spain, longaniza is a long, thin salchichón – a Spanish summer sausage made by drying, cooking, smoking, or a combination of these three.
-In this pork sausage, paprika is substituted for black pepper, which sets it apart from the chorizo.
+In this sausage, you can use paprika’s alternative as black pepper to differentiate it from the chorizo.

 How It’s Served: It is often grilled, pan-fried, or sliced and paired with bread.
 It can also be consumed as-is.